Tips to Keep Your Employees without Having to Reskill After Hiring

 Offer a Home Office Stipend

 How to ensure your employees feel comfortable at work?
 Think about offering a home office stipend that employees can use to purchase items such as a desk, ergonomic chair or other equipment to make themselves comfortable.
-This simple act goes a long way in communicating that you respect their comfort and want them to be in a healthy work engagement zone.
+This simple act goes a long way in communicating that you respect their comfort and want them to be in a healthy work environment.

-Hold Regular Check-Ins About Endowment Needs
+Hold Regular Check-Ins About Resource Needs

-Support Mental Health and Wellness
+Advocate for Mental Health and Wellness

 Make Mental Health Resources Available

 Providing resources such as counseling services, wellness apps, or even dedicated mental health days can go a long way.
-These resources show that you care about your employees’ well-being, not just the work they produce.
+These resources demonstrate that you care about your employees’ well-being, not just the work they produce.
 Think about teaming up with wellness platforms or reimbursing mental health support so employees have the best options that work for them.

 Promote a Healthy Work-Life Balance

 Remote work can create a blur between working hours and personal time which, if overworked, can lead to burn out.
 Manage expectations on work hours and encourage employees to set boundaries on their personal time.
-A God-send solution for this is, having a proper desk system remotely and overseeing things on everyone’s preferred time.
+A God-send solution for this is, having a proper desk system remotely and managing things on everyone’s preferred time.
 Just knowing they can step away, take breaks, and work in hours they feel best in gives them the ability to recharge and feel more balanced.

 Encourage Open Dialogue About Mental Health